amanlai/stack-overflow-answers/data-manipulation/pandas/convert-to-nested-json/readme.md

 ---

 <sup>1</sup> Benchmark result: On a frame with 100k rows, the loop approach is approx. 50 times faster than the `groupby.apply` approach if each group is relatively small.
+If the groups are large, then the difference is much smaller but the loop implementation is still faster than `groupby.apply`.

 The code used to produce the benchmark result may be found on this repo [here](./benchmark.py)

   [1]: https://stackoverflow.com/a/40490276/19123103